Interest in Possession Settlements Print

 This type of trust is normally created to provide for a beneficiary for a specific period, or during his lifetime, and for the capital to be distributed to him, or to other specified beneficiaries at the end of the trust period.
 For example, a parent may create a trust to provide an income stream to his child for life and on the death of the child, for the grandchildren to become absolutely entitled to the assets of the trust.

-For 2016/17, interest in possession settlements are taxable at 7.5% in respect of dividend income, (trustees do not benefit from any exempt amount of dividend income) and at the basic rate of 20% on all other income.
+For 2018/19, interest in possession settlements are taxable at 7.5% in respect of dividend income, (trustees do not benefit from any exempt amount of dividend income) and at the basic rate of 20% on all other income.
 The lifetime beneficiary will be liable to pay any higher rate tax, if due, on the income as it arises.
-Gains are chargeable at 20%, and 28% in respect of gains on residential property.
+As for discretionary trusts, capital gains are chargeable at 20%, and 28% in respect of gains on residential property and carried interest.

 There is no CGT payable by the beneficiary as any CGT is payable by the trustees.
 On the eventual vesting of the assets to the beneficiaries, a CGT liability may arise on the Trustees if the beneficiary receives any chargeable assets out of the trust at that time.